vishalcloudyuga/dcos-docs/1.9/administration/installing/custom/cli.md

   </tr>
 </table>

+**Important:** Changes to `/opt/mesosphere` may lead to unpredictable behavior in DC/OS, broken upgrades, and are unsupported.

 # Configure your cluster

 1. Create a directory named `genconf` on your bootstrap node and navigate to it.